nsegoviano/webhook-test/README.md

 # webhook-test
-This is a web hook test foe AWS CI/CD
+This is a web hook test for AWS CI/CD